 I’ve been thinking about the culture of aviculture.
-Not just about what it is that we do to keep birds in our homes and our lives, but how it effects us as a community.
+Not just about what it is that we do to keep birds in our homes and our lives, but how it affects us as a community.
 It is a specialized world, probably not unlike people who are interested in religion, or insects or trains.

 tribe (trīb) n.